 8. Take a break.

-Now that you’ve taken the time to plan out your week, give yourself full permission to switch gears and focus on now.
+Now that you’ve taken the time to mentally prepare for the week, give yourself full permission to switch gears and focus on now.
 If you notice any worry or unsettling feelings creeping in, gently remind yourself: The week’s all taken care of.
 There’s nothing left for you to do.

 9. Do a brain dump.